markdaws/versioner/README.md

 to the root path.
 For example, if you specify the root of images to be:
 /Users/mark/projectA/images

-The to retrieve the file that lives at: /USers/mark/projectA/images/dir1/foo.jpg you would call:
+Then to retrieve the file that lives at: /Users/mark/projectA/images/dir1/foo.jpg you would call:

 ```javascript